Causal inference with misspecified exposure mappings: separating definitions and assumptions: Related work

-The assumption that the exposures are correctly specified is critical to prove the theoretical results in \citet{Manski2013Identification} and \citet{Aronow2017Estimating}.
-The assumption has a direct parallel to the no-interference assumption often used to facilitate inference about average treatment effects \citep{Rubin1980Randomization}.
-The average treatment effect may be interpreted as an exposure effect based on a simple exposure mapping with two level only depending on a unit's own treatment assignment.
-The necessity of the no-interference in this setting has recently been investigated by \citet*{Saevje2021Average}.
-The authors show that inferences can be drawn about average treatment effects even if the units' treatments are misspecified, which provides inspiration for the results presented here.
-This paper connects these ideas with the literature discussed above, generalizing the results to exposure mappings of arbitrary complexity.
-The current paper also derives its results using quantitative interference measures, whereas \citet{Saevje2021Average} used a qualitative measure.
-That is, the interference measures used here take into account not only whether interference exists between units, but also the strength of that interference.
+The assumption of correctly specified exposures has a direct parallel to the conventional no-interference assumption.
+The necessity of the no-interference assumption when estimating average treatment effects has recently been investigated by \citet*{Saevje2021Average}.
+These authors show that a generalization of the average treatment effect can be precisely estimated even in presence of unmodeled interference.
+The current paper connects these ideas with the ideas in \citet{Manski2013Identification} and \citet{Aronow2017Estimating}, extending the results to exposure mappings of arbitrary complexity.
+Additionally, the current paper derives its results using quantitative interference measures, whereas \citet{Saevje2021Average} used a qualitative measure.
+That is, the interference measure used here takes into account not only whether interference exists between units, but also the strength of that interference.
+The differences between these two assumptions are discussed in detail in Section~\suppref{sec:conditions-sah} in the online supplement.

-A parallel strand of the literature investigates interference under misspecification using ideas from \citet{Fisher1935Design}.
-The main insight here is that randomization tests can be constructed without the need for correctly specified exposures as long as the tested hypotheses are sufficiently precise \citep*{Aronow2012General,Bowers2013Reasoning,Athey2018Exact,Basse2018Conditional}.
-The approach requires that the response of a subset of units are perfectly known under the null hypothesis for all possible treatment assignments for some subset of assignments. \citet{Rosenbaum2007Interference} uses similar ideas to show that certain test statistics can be inverted to form an estimate of the shift in the ranks of the outcomes for treated units relative to controls without any restrictions on the interference. \citet{Choi2017Estimation} extends the approach to estimate the size, rather than rank shifts, of attributable effects of treatment under the assumption of non-negative effects.

-The Fisherian approach does not easily accommodate estimation of exposure effects.
-Closer to the current investigation is a collection of papers using more conventional estimation approaches. \citet*{Eckles2017Design} discuss strategies to minimize bias introduced by violations to no-interference assumptions. \citet{Basse2018Limitations} and \citet{Karwa2018Systematic} provide impossibility results for inference about causal quantities when no assumptions are made about the interference structure. \citet{Egami2018Unbiased} studies estimation of spillover effects in partially unobserved interference networks, which is a way to formalize misspecification.
-Building on the results in this paper, \citet{Leung2019Causal} develops techniques to estimate exposure effects under misspecification when partial information about the interference structure is available in the from of a graph on which the strength of interference is known to decay in the geodesic distance between vertices.